5outh/textlunky/notes.md

 Note: Can change the above type signature to `test :: MonadRandom m => m String`.
 This allows ghci prompts to not have to use an StdGen in order to evaluate; you can just type in `test` and it'll spit out a random number.
 This generality is excellent for testing and also (I'm assuming) allows for more flexibility in the types.
 Use `MonadRandom` where possible.

+# February, 2014
 ## Saturday, February 1

 Still we can use `evalRand someRandomFunc g` to get straight values back (unwrap the monad).
 When testing, can use the above method, but in practice we'll need to do it this way.

 I've removed `Dirt` and `CrushBlock` from the equation.
 I think they're sort of unnecessary with `Wall`s being what they are now.
 Perhaps I can make a `CrushWall` type in order to keep the same behavior later on.

+## Sunday, February 2

+I'm realizing it's stupid to use direction tuples as room locations, so I want to move to an integer coordinate system, with (0,0) at the top left and (2, 2) at the bottom left.
+Same with the room system.
+We can just use Vector2s and Vector3s.

+This will make the code clearer and also make expansion *much* easier.
+If I want to add another layer or something to rooms or levels, it won't be hard to do so, this way.
+This should be something to work on.